top of page

 POL 140: Comparative Legislatures

-As a faculty lecturer I teach large lecture classes with as many as 250 students alongside 4 teaching assistants from the Davis graduate program.
+As a faculty lecturer I teach classes ranging from large lectures with as many as 250 students alongside 4 teaching assistants from the Davis graduate program to smaller seminar style courses.

 Associate Instructor, The University of California, Davis